gKrokod/botReborn/README.md

 <details><summary>Main parameters of the configuration file</summary>

-  1. repeatcount
+  1. repeatCount

     default number of repeats for user x: 1 <= x <= 5

-  2. helpmenu
+  2. helpMenu

     text of menu on commands "/help" and "/start"

-  3. repeatmenu
+  3. repeatMenu

     text of menu on command "/repeat"